karthik9441/AWS-DevOps-HandsOn/README.md

 📂 Path: `4-VPC-Networking-Architecture/`

 ---

-## 📌 About Me
+About Me
-Hi, I'm **Karthik Gudavalli** — an aspiring DevOps engineer exploring AWS, Docker, and real-world infra deployments.
-Connect with me:
+Hi, I'm Karthik Gudavalli — a passionate and hands-on DevOps enthusiast exploring cloud technologies, containerization, and real-world infrastructure automation.

+I enjoy working on practical cloud solutions using AWS, containerizing applications with Docker, and setting up secure, scalable architectures using services like EC2, RDS, VPC, S3, Route 53, and more.

+I'm on a continuous learning journey, and every project in this repo reflects real tasks I’ve completed while building my DevOps skillset.

+🔗 Connect with Me
+🌐 LinkedIn

+🐙 GitHub

+🌍 Portfolio

+“Learning by doing is the best way to grow in tech.”

 - 🌐 [LinkedIn](https://www.linkedin.com/in/karthikgudavalli)
 - 🐙 [GitHub](https://github.com/karthik9441)
 - 🌍 Portfolio: [karthikhub.site](https://karthikhub.site)

-> "Learning by doing is the best way to grow in tech."